 Columbus Day was declared a national holiday by President Franklin D. Roosevelt in 1937.

 Columbus Day was originally celebrated on October 12th.
 It was moved to the 2nd Monday in October 1971.

 In the U.S, Columbus Day is now celebrated on the 2nd Monday in October.

-Columbus Day is often referred to as a day to celebrate Italian culture and Italian American heritage.
+Columbus Day is often referred to as celebrating Italian culture and Italian American heritage.

 Some states have a Columbus Day parade.

-Columbus Day is sometimes referred to as Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.
+Columbus Day is sometimes called Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.